JuhieMotiani/Diagnosticc/README.md

 ## Project Set-up Guidelines
 1. Dowload or clone this repo and open it in any IDE like VSCode, PyCharm, etc.
-2. Open the terminal, create a virtual environment.
-3. Install the required libraries that are neccesary from [requirements.txt](#).
+2. Install the required libraries that are neccesary from [requirements.txt](https://github.com/JuhieMotiani/Diagnosticc/blob/main/requirements.) using ``pip install -r requirements.txt``.
-4. Go to the app directory in virtual environment.
+4. Go to the file server.py.
-5. Run the code ``python app.py``
+5. Run the code ``python server.py``

 ## Our Results